mikaelbr/writings/js-syntax-series/let-var-be-const.md

 // ReferenceError: num is not defined
 ```

 The same goes for `const`.
 Both `let` and `const` have block scopes, while `var` still has function scope.
 This is important for JavaScript.
-The ECMAScript specification (standard which JavaScript is an implementation of), works pretty hard on being backwards compatible. `let` was introduced as an alternative to `var` but with block scope.
-They couldn't change the semantics of `var` as that would have crashed *a lot* of web sites out there.
+The ECMAScript specification (the standard which JavaScript is an implementation of), works pretty hard on being backward compatible. `let` was introduced as an alternative to `var` but with block scope.
+They couldn't change the semantics of `var` as that would have crashed *a lot* of websites out there.
 You could have introduced a new tag such as `"use strict"` but that would further fragment code and it's easier to introduce a new keyword as a syntax extension.

 If `let` is `var` with block scope, what is `const`? `const` is like `let` but without ability of reassigning: